-- Administering the Local Government Pension Scheme (LGPS) as an Employing and Administering Authority in accordance with relevant legislation and Committee decisions. - b) Administering the Teachers' Pension Scheme (TPS) and National Health Service Pension Scheme (NHSPS) as an employer. - c) Administering the Councils' early retirement arrangements and local policies for discretionary elements in accordance with relevant legislation and Committee decisions. - d) Maintains a central staff filing system for each employee/scheme member of the Councils. - e) Providing advice to Scheme members, the Directors Boards (or equivalent) and the Councils on options available under the pension schemes. - f) Contribute to national policy formulation on pensions to reflect the employers' preferred approach. - g) Prudently manage the budgets under the Service's control. - h) Exploit information technology to improve service standards and efficiency. - i) Train and develop staff to meet these service objectives.
+- Administering the Local Government Pension Scheme (LGPS) as an Employing and Administering Authority in accordance with relevant legislation and Committee decisions. - b) Administering the Teachers' Pension Scheme (TPS) and National Health Service Pension Scheme (NHSPS) as an employer. - Administering the Councils' early retirement arrangements and local policies for discretionary elements in accordance with relevant legislation and Committee decisions. - d) Maintaining a central staff filing system for each employee/scheme member of the Councils. - e) Providing advice to Scheme members, the Directors Boards (or equivalent) and the Councils on options available under the pension schemes. - f) Contributing to national policy formulation on pensions to reflect the employers' preferred approach. - g) Prudently manage the budgets under the Service's control. - h) Exploiting information technology to improve service standards and efficiency. - i) Training and developing staff to meet these service objectives.